Consolidation Case Studies

 - Keeping owners and managements in charge.

-- Supporting acquired companies with desired services, such as back office operations, marketing, or customer acquisition, while ensuring independent decision-making.
+- Supporting acquired companies with desired services, such as back office operations, marketing, or customer acquisition strategies, while ensuring independent decision-making.

 We present a few case studies here to show how consolidation can work best.